ophub/amlogic-s9xxx-openwrt/documents/README.md

 CONFIG_PACKAGE_luci-i18n-base-fr=y
 ```

-All personalizations in the .config file can be operated in this way.
-For projects you don't need, fill in `#` at the beginning of the line and change `=y` at the end of the line to `is not set`.
-For the projects you need, remove the `#` at the beginning of the line and change `is not set` at the end of the line to `=y`.
+All personalizations in the .config file follow this same pattern.
+For items you don't need, add `#` at the beginning of the line and change `=y` at the end to `is not set`.
+For items you need, remove the `#` at the beginning and change `is not set` at the end to `=y`.

 #### 4.1.2 Select Personalized Software Packages